bifferos/alpine-linux-headless/README.md

 supplementary media (DVD/USB or even Floppy disk) with a tarball overlay on it.
 The contents of the tarball are extracted over the initramfs prior to the login prompt, so if you craft the right files, you can run your own install automatically if an answerfile is included.
 This utility provides those files plus a basic answerfile to run the install.
 At the end of the install it powers off.
-Further setup can be conducted over ssh once the machine powers up again.
-If you want to see what that looks like, click on the video below:
+See:

 [![Demo video](screenshot.png)](Alpine-Headless-Install.mov)